Irv Docktor: Fine art

 During this period, Docktor also pursued a separate career as a fine artist.
 A mural commission in 1960 led him to relocate temporarily from Fort Lee, New Jersey, to New York City, and eventually to shift his emphasis from commercial illustration.
 By the late 1960s he had refocused on fine art, exhibiting paintings in numerous galleries and art shows in New York, New Jersey, Pennsylvania and Connecticut.
 In additions to landscapes and nudes, Docktor also returned repeatedly to a sequence of paintings he called the "Heritage series," featuring juxtaposed figures and faces from village life in the old world.
 “With technical perfection, the mystic characteristics and pathos give his art an exquisite, aesthetic quality,” remarked one reviewer in 1963.

-Docktor taught part-time at the Newark School of Fine and Industrial Arts.
+Docktor taught part-time at the Newark School of Fine and Industrial Art.
 At age 60, he began teaching full-time at the High School of Art and Design in New York City, his first full-time job, which he held for 15 years.